movingfox/comfy-blog/README.md

       = comfy_seo_tags

 * If you have any other meta or SEO tags, wrap them in a `unless content_for?(:blog_seo_data)` conditional, to make sure the SEO data added for blog posts takes precedence.
 Looking for better alternatives to this, all suggestions are welcome!

+## Other configuration

+* You can adjust how many blogs posts show up on one page by editing the `config.posts_per_page` option, in the `config/intializers/comfy_blog.rb` file that's generated in your application.

 ## Known limitations